 Mark G. Pottorff is a Partner in the Real Estate Practice of Smith, Gambrell & Russell, LLP and is Section Head of the Real Estate Practice in Atlanta.

 Mr. Pottorff has spoken at numerous seminars and conferences on timberland law and investing, and he is the co-author of “Hunters, Trespassers, and Fires: Liability Concerns for Timberland Owners” published in The Natural Resources Law Manual 167 (Richard J. Fink ed., 1995).
-From 2007 through 2013, Mr. Pottorff has been selected for inclusion in The Best Lawyers in America® in the specialty of Timber Law.
+From 2007 through 2019, Mr. Pottorff has been selected for inclusion in The Best Lawyers in America®.
 Mr. Pottorff is a member of the State Bar of Georgia and the Atlanta Bar Association.
 He is a past Chairman of the Forest Resources Committee of the Section of Natural Resources, Energy and Environmental Law (SONREEL) of the American Bar Association.

 Originally from Charleston, West Virginia, Mr. Pottorff earned his B.A. degree in 1982 from the University of Dayton.
 He received his J.D. degree in 1985 from the Emory University School of Law.
 Mr. Pottorff attended law school as a Robert W. Woodruff Fellow, and while there he was a member of the Board of Editors of the Emory Law Journal.
 He joined Smith, Gambrell & Russell in 1992 after having practiced with two other Atlanta law firms.